-18 Bay to take over former Dimon Estate in Jamesport
+18 Bay opens at former Dimon Estate in Jamesport

-18 Bay is about to be back, and bigger than ever.
+18 Bay is back, bigger and more ambitious than ever.

 Three years ago, Adam Kopels and Elizabeth Ronzetti closed their celebrated Shelter Island restaurant and took on a consulting gig that entailed a lot of management but very little cooking.
-Now they are poised to take over the former Dimon Estate in Jamesport.
-The chef-owner-spouses hope to open in October.
+Now they are back in the kitchen and their new venue dwarfs anything they've done before: It's the old Dimon Estate in Jamesport, a stately property that sprawls over almost 4 acres, encompassing a patio, an orchard, an herb garden and a vegetable garden that, at 6,000 square feet, is more of a small farm.
+(A full-time gardener was part of the deal.)

 First in Bayville (2005-10) and then on Shelter Island (2011-22), 18 Bay racked up laurels — Newsday’s Top 100 list, semifinalists for the James Beard Award — that rested on their commitment to double-handedly doing all their own shopping and cooking.
 The eatery was literally farm-to-table: Leaving home on the North Fork in the morning, they would swing by farms and Southold Fish Market on their way to the ferry in Greenport.
 Once they reached the restaurant, they would work companionably in the kitchen, with Kopels butchering fish and meat and prepping vegetables, Ronzetti rolling out and filling the day’s homemade pasta.